 Frequently Asked Questions

-2. Is it necessary to peel the eggplant?
+2. Do I need to peel the eggplant?

 Final Thoughts